razan-aboushi/Edu_Spark/README.md

 3. Configuration :

    - Create a MySQL database for the project.
-You can refer to the database tables structure in the [EduSpark Database](file:///C:/Users/Orange/Downloads/EduSpark_Database.pdf).
+You can refer to the database tables structure in the [file:///C:/Users/Orange/Desktop/Project%20delivderable/EduSpark_Database.pdf](file:///C:/Users/Orange/Downloads/EduSpark_Database.pdf).

    - Copy the sample configuration file and update it with the necessary database credentials.